->

-> Learn about our STEM Activities at the Library
+Learn about our STEM Activities at the Library

 The Concord Free Public Library launched a Girls Who Code Club for girls in grades 6 -12 beginning on October 4th until May 23rd.
 The Club meets weekly on Wednesdays from 4:00 to 6:00 p.m. at the Main Library (129 Main Street) but this year the Club will meet online due to the COVID-19 safety concerns. -- (updated on 10/6/2020)

 Started in 2012 with the single mission to close the gender gap in technology, Girls Who Code is a national program designed to inspire, educate and prepare girls with computing and problem-solving skills to pursue 21st-century opportunities.